 I have been thinking about adding one more trip to the itinerary though.
 I recently saw a press release for The Paris Guy that made me think it was time for another return visit to the city of love :-) .
 These are the same folks that run TheRomanGuy and having done 2 excellent tours with them, including the Vatican, I would love to do another.
 The have a tour of the Catacombs which looks interesting and a skip the line Louvre tour (this would be awesome.
 4-5 times in Paris and l have yet to see the museum.
 Shameful l know).

 There is also a totally cool blogger named Julie and her husband who l would love to meet.
 I have been an admirer of hers for at least a couple of years now and enjoy her musings on life.
 Federico’s best friend also lives there.
 Even though they had an argument about football recently (they always fight about football!), I’m sure they’ll get over it.
 We had an awesome day in Paris together last time.
 I still constantly peruse fare deals looking towards Africa (Uganda, Zanzibar and Rwanda to name a few).

 Valencia is huge and spread out.
 It will be fun going to the surrounding areas like Castellion, Sagunto and Gandia.
 I am also trying to be more social and have been venturing out a bit more.
 I recently started taking survival Spanish classes and joined a beginners Spanish book club, part of my trying to integrate into life in Valencia.

-We have both decided on staying in Valencia for at least the next couple of years.
+Yes!!!!
+We have both decided on staying in Valencia for the foreseeable future.
 The cost of living is very reasonable.
 It is a very walkable city in addition to the awesome transport system.
-There’s a lot to like and it’s really starting to feel like home.
+There’s a lot to like and it’s really feeling like home.
 Life in Valencia is pretty good, so hopefully people thinking about moving to Valencia will have boots on the ground information.